thorcamara/Car_dealership/README.md

 # Car_dealership

-Write a Program to simulate a car dealership sales process.
-We’ll have employees, working selling vehicles to customers
+Wrote a Program to simulate a car dealership sales process.
+It’ll have employees, working selling vehicles to customers.